Les Snead

-Samuel Lester Snead (born January 19, 1971) is an American professional football executive who is the general manager of the Los Angeles Rams of the National Football League (NFL), a position he has held since 2012.
-Prior to joining the Rams in 2012, Snead served in the Jacksonville Jaguars and Atlanta Falcons front offices from 1995 to 2011.
+Samuel Lester Snead (born January 19, 1971) is an American professional football executive who is the general manager of the Los Angeles Rams of the National Football League (NFL).
+He was hired by the team in 2012.
+Prior to joining the Rams, Snead served in the Jacksonville Jaguars and Atlanta Falcons front offices in executive roles from 1995 to 2011.

 Early life

 Snead was born and grew up in Eufaula, Alabama and was an all-state offensive guard at Eufaula High School.
 He switched to tight end at Troy State before attending the University of Alabama at Birmingham and earning a varsity letter for playing on the first NCAA-sanctioned Division III UAB Blazers football team.
 He then transferred to Auburn.
 After Snead served as a graduate assistant at Auburn, he became a scout.

 Professional career

-Scout
+Early Scouting Career

 In 1995, Snead was hired by the expansion Jacksonville Jaguars as a pro scout, where he worked until 1997, when he was hired by the Atlanta Falcons to the same position.
 In 2009, he was promoted to director of pro/player personnel, where he remained for the following two seasons.